 Now all of that being said, let’s jump into 5 reasons why I think the zero waste movement isn’t sustainable.

 It’s not accessible

-I think a lot of zero waste bloggers live in a bubble of bulk shopping, refill stations and package free shops.
+I think a lot of zero waste bloggers live in a bubble of bulk shopping, refill stations, and package-free shops.
 I’m thinking of more mainstream areas like L.A.
 No shame to them, I wish everyone had access to these kinds of stores.

-But it’s not realistic and for a lot of people even bulk shopping isn’t an option.
+But it’s not realistic and for a lot of people, even bulk shopping isn’t an option.
 I know, I was surprised to hear that too.
 I might not have a bulk store near me but at least my grocery store has bulk options.
 Not a lot do.

 Some places the only safe drinking water is bottled water.
 There are a million and one different reasons as to why shopping zero waste isn’t accessible.
 And if you don’t have options it’s nearly impossible.

-I’ve notice that it can shame people right out of trying at all.
+I’ve noticed that it can shame people right out of trying at all.
 They’re embarrassed for not being perfect so what’s the point?
 And don’t even get me started on shaming people who still eat meat.